jrapich/note-taker/README.md

   - [License](#license)

   ## Installation
   No installation necessary, as all logic occurs on the backend and server is already deployed.
-The project does however use node and express to function on the backend server.
+The project does however use node and express to function on the backend server, and is deployed on [https://railway.app](https://railway.app).

   ## Usage
-  Simply navigate to the project url <URL here> the site uses a wildcard route so any path passed in the url will return the main landing page.
+  Simply navigate to the project url [here](https://note-taker-production-25ec.up.railway.app/) the site uses express static middleware, and a GET wildcard route so any path passed in the url will return the main landing page.

   By clicking on the notes button in the center of the landing page, you will be navigated to /notes where the saved notes can be viewed on the left side.
-Enter any notes you would like t0o save in the text fields, and a save icon will appear in the top right.
+Enter any notes you would like to save in the text fields, and a save icon will appear in the top right.
 Click that to save your node, it will be stored on the server.
+Any notes you save will appear and persist on the left hand side, and can be accessed later for future studying.

+  Saving and loading of notes are handled via POST request and GET request to /api/notes.
+Notes are saved to the json database file with a simple unique ID.
+  .
-Any notes you save will appear and persist on the left hand side, and can be accesed later for future studying.
-There is a delete option for the notes on the left side, but the delete functionaltiy is currently buggy on the server side and isnt working properly.
+  There is a delete option for the notes on the left side, but the delete functionality is currently buggy on the server side and isn't working properly.
+This is handled by DELETE requests to /api/notes with the relevant note ID.
+The note data is successfully deleted from the database, but I can't figure out how to render the delete action properly on the page(even though the note is deleted, the note remains on the page).

   Link to project repository: [https://github.com/jrapich/note-taker](https://github.com/jrapich/note-taker)

+  Link to deployed app on railway.app: [https://note-taker-production-25ec.up.railway.app/notes](https://note-taker-production-25ec.up.railway.app/notes)

   ## Tests
   no tests needed